 Are you fed up with life in Britain and looking into the idea of moving to beautiful Lithuania?
 We don’t blame you!
 The country has so much to offer.
 So, this post will give you an insight into the best places to live in Lithuania in an attempt to help you decide where to settle once you relocate from the UK.

 Lithuanian’s Human Development Index (HDI) is also very high.
-According to the United Nations Development Programme, HDI is a summary measure of the average achievement in key dimensions of human development: a long and healthy life, being knowledgeable and having a decent standard of living.
-These are measured by life expectancy at birth, expected years of schooling and gross national income (GNP) per capita, respectively.
+According to the United Nations Development Programme, HDI is a summary measure of the average achievement in key dimensions of human development: a long and healthy life, knowledge, and decent living.
+These are measured by life expectancy at birth, expected years of schooling, and gross national income (GNP) per capita.
 As of 2021, the average salary in Lithuania is €24,000/year.
 This may vary across the country, with salaries in bigger cities being normally higher than those in smaller ones.

 Now, let’s have a look at the most attractive cities in Lithuania to move to and start your new life as an expat.

 It is probably no surprise that Lithuania’s capital and largest city is number one on this list.
 Vilnius offers a variety of job opportunities, good universities at affordable prices, and mesmerising architecture and nature.
 For comparison purposes, according to Numbeo, consumer prices without rent in London are 83.29% higher than in Vilnius, and consumer prices, including rent, are 142.63% higher in London.

 The average net salary in Vilnius is around €1,050, which is the highest in the country.
 There are also a lot of opportunities for expats to earn even more than that.
 Healthcare in Vilnius and the rest of the country is highly quality.
 And here, it’s good to point out that citizens and residents can access free healthcare.
 Of course, there is also private medical care available.